 All of these have attributes tied to them.
 The “what” is information about their feature.

 - Towers can be made of steel, wood and other material.

 - Wires can be overhead or underground.

 - Service areas can have population and demographics they service.

 The focal point of Geographic Information Science is the technical implementation of Geographic Information Systems.
 In other words, it involves the conceptual ideas for how to implement GIS.

 While Geographic Information Systems answers the “what” and “where”, Geographic Information Science is concerned with the “how”.

 Geographic Information Systems relies on the developments in GIScience for future developments.
 In other words, GIScience is the building block and is the foundation for all uses of a Geographic Information System.

-If you want to get involved, participants from around the world get together at the GIScience flagship conference to discuss and advance the state-of-the-art in geographic information science.
+If you want to get involved, participants from around the world get together at the GIScience flagship conference.
+This is where they discuss and advance the state-of-the-art in geographic information science.
 Since 2000, their annual conferences discusses the role of geographic information in geography, computer science, engineering, mathematics, cognitive science, psychology, social science, and geostatistics.